opensafely/documentation/docs/workflow-make-repo.md

 You can update the README directly in GitHub.
 Click the edit button (a little pencil in the top-right), change the text, and commit the changes.
 This is a standard commit so there's not need to write more than "_first README update_", but typically commits should have a bit more detail than that.

 ## Clone the repo locally
 Now we're going to download a copy of this repo to your machine so you can work on it locally.
-This is useful because you can:
+This is necessary because you can:

 * develop your code using familiar editing tools
 * test and run code without disturbing other contributors
-* ...

 To clone your new repository to your machine, [follow these instructions](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository) which explains cloning both via GitHub Deskop or via the command line.
 When this is done, you should have a folder whose name is the same as the repo on your machine.